qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Attribute) to use for each column.
 If features don't have a common boundaries, a multipolygon will be created.

 .. index:: Merge_Attributes_of_Selected_Features

 Merge attributes of selected features
 -------------------------------------

-The |mergeFeatAttributes| :sup:`Merge Attributes of Selected Features` tool allows you to :index:`merge attributes of features` with common boundaries and attributes without merging their boundaries.
+The |mergeFeatAttributes| :sup:`Merge Attributes of Selected Features` tool allows you to apply same attributes to features without merging their boundaries.
-First, select several features at once.
+First, select several features.
 Then press the |mergeFeatAttributes| :sup:`Merge Attributes of Selected Features` button.
 Now QGIS asks you which attributes are to be applied to all selected objects.
 As a result, all selected objects have the same attribute entries.

 .. index:: Rotate_Point_symbols